qdrant/landing_page/qdrant-landing/content/articles/dedicated-service.md

 Large-scale production systems usually consist of different specialized services for good reasons.
 We discussed those of them that are related to vector search use cases in this article, but there are many more.

-Scaling even the simplest systems unlocks a whole new level of challenges with each order of magnitude, and that is especially true for vector search.
+Each scaling of even the simplest systems unlocks whole new levels of challenges, and that is especially true for vector search.
 Having control and flexibility over each part of the system is crucial for controlling those challenges and, hence, the cost of the system.